MarineEvoEcoLab/EecSeq/Protocol.md

 * Adapter ligation, where dsDNA adapters with 3′-dTMP overhangs are ligated to A-tailed library insert fragments
 	* **NOTE** Here, we use the custom adapters
 * Library amplification to amplify library fragments carrying appropriate adapter sequences at both ends using high-fidelity, low-bias PCR; the strand marked with dUTP is not amplified.
+	* **NOTE** Here you can either multiplex your RNA libraries (if you are going to sequence them) using the PCR primers outlined in the Genomic Library Prep section.
+Or you can use the universal primer mix if you are not going to sequence them

 ## Procedure